cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 ## Running the "cnfdeploytools" container
 $ cd ~/cnf-testbed
 $ docker run -e PACKET_API_TOKEN=<Auth token> -v $(pwd)/comparison/ansible:/ansible -v ~/.ssh/id_rsa:/root/.ssh/id_rsa --entrypoint /bin/bash -ti cnfdeploytools:latest
-  # Replace <Auth token> with the key for your project at Packet
+  # Replace <Auth token> with the key for your project at Equinix Metal
 $$ cd /ansible/
 ```
 When running commands in the Ansible container, each line will be prepended with `$$` instead of `$` when in the host.